How Long Does a Camp Lejeune Water Case Take?

 2. Filing an Administrative Claim With the Navy JAG

-“Any person who believes they qualify for relief under the CLJA must first submit a claim to the Department of the Navy.”
+“Any person who believes they qualify for relief under the CLJA must first submit a claim to the Department of the Navy.

 —U.S. Navy Office of Information

-3. Awaiting a Decision
+3. Receiving a Decision from the JAG

 4. Negotiating a Camp Lejeune Exposure Settlement